This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 statement, followed by the columns you wish to select, or the wildcard * for all columns, then FROM, followed by

 the name of the table to query.
-Example 142 shows how to retrieve all the data from the
+Example 145 shows how to retrieve all the data from the

-customers table:
+customers table.

-As you’d expect, this query returns the three rows inserted in Example 141.
+As you’d expect, this query returns the three rows inserted in Example 144.
 You can filter the

 results by adding a WHERE clause with conditions to match.
-Example 143 shows a SQL query that
+Example 146 shows a SQL query that

-selects customers born after 1950, which should return just two of the three rows:
+selects customers born after 1950, which should return just two of the three rows.

-ORDER BY to sort data, GROUP BY to group data, JOIN to query data from multiple tables, COUNT, SUM, AVG,
+use WHERE to filter data; ORDER BY to sort data; GROUP BY to group data; JOIN to query data from multiple

-and much more.
-If I had used a relational database for that load generator app when I was a summer intern, I could’ve
+indices to make queries faster; and more.
+If I had used a relational database for that load-generator app when I was

-replaced thousands of lines of custom query code with a dozen lines of SQL.
+a summer intern, I could’ve replaced thousands of lines of custom query code with a dozen lines of SQL.

-The flexibility and expressiveness of SQL is one of the many reasons most companies use relational databases as their
+The flexibility and expressiveness of SQL is one of the many reasons most companies use relational databases as their primary data stores.
+Another major reason is ACID transactions, as discussed next.

 ACID Transactions